 - Ascorbyl palmitate is another recommended form of Vitamin C because it is more absorbable than ascorbic acid.
 Ascorbyl palmitate is fat soluble, which means it can be stored in the fat and called upon throughout the day as needed.
 Ascorbic acid is water soluble, which means it must be used by the body at the time of consumption and any excess is flushed out with urination.
 My body responded very well to ascorbyl palmitate.
 A combination of all three forms is recommended to keep a high flow of vitamin C throughout the body at all times.

 - There is disagreement in the natural health field on whether glandular should be used.
 Some experts feel they are harmless and helpful, while others feel they can lead to dependence.
-So this is something you want to take into consideration when making a decision.
+So, this is something you want to take into consideration when making a decision.
 Additionally, people with advanced adrenal fatigue, or those who have adrenal exhaustion, often feel worse when taking glandulars as well as a variety of the other natural supplements that are supposed to give the adrenal glands a boost like ginseng, licorice, DHEA, etc. This has been my experience personally in this area as well.
 I have too much norepinephrine, so taking a supplement that stimulates this hormone only makes me feel worse.
 Glandulars or any of the herbs that work by stimulating the gland, completely incapacitate me.
 Always listen to what your body tells you.
 In my opinion it is best to avoid glandulars.

 - Restoring balance to the autonomic nervous system, so that the adrenal glands are not under constant duress, is the key component for recovery.
 This process can be significantly enhanced with a limbic system retraining program.